USCbiostats/software-dev/wiki/Home.md

 # Welcome to the Software Development Wiki!

-The idea of this wiki is to document the Software Development practices that we consider as standards.
+This wiki seeks to document the Software Development practices that we consider as standards.
 To contribute, please respect the following guidelines:

 1.  **Keep it simple**: The home page (this page) is for general guidelines.
 More elaborate recommendations or examples should be provided in the specific page for each topic.

 2. Unless previously agreed, **don't overwrite content**.
+If in doubt, please contact either Paul Marjoram or Nick Mancuso.

-And that's it!
 The wiki is organized in the following sections:

 # Coding Standards